Quantum Algebraic Diversity: Single-Copy Density Matrix Estimation via Group-Structured Measurements: Discussion

 \subsection{Information Structure and Quantum Measurement}

 The General Algebraic Averaging Theorem~\cite{thornton2026gaat} establishes that algebraic diversity exploits the \emph{structure} of information (the representation-theoretic symmetry of the data object) rather than the \emph{content} (the numerical values), complementing Shannon's information theory which characterizes content independently of structure.
 The density matrix $\rho$ is a rank-2 tensor with $d^2 - 1$ parameters organized in a $d \times d$ Hermitian matrix with row-column index structure.
 The Heisenberg-Weyl group acts on both indices simultaneously via the adjoint action $\rho \mapsto U_g \rho U_g^\dagger$, producing $d^2$ algebraically distinct views.
-The effective dimension for this action is $d_{\mathrm{eff}} = d^2$, which governs the copy reduction.
+The effective dimension for this action is $d_{\mathrm{eff}} = d^2$, which governs the informational completeness of the measurement and the conditioning of the single-copy estimator, that is, the number of distinct measurement settings collapsed into one, rather than a reduction in the copies needed per parameter.

 Standard tomography measures in a fixed basis, which is the trivial group applied to a rank-2 data object: a rank-0 measurement strategy applied to a rank-2 structure.
-The $O(d^2)$ copy requirement is the cost of building rank-2 information from rank-0 measurements, one projector at a time.
-The QAD approach uses a rank-matched measurement (a group whose order matches the parameter count of the density matrix) and recovers the rank-2 structure from a single outcome.
-The copy requirement is determined by the structural mismatch between measurement and data object, not by any fundamental law of quantum mechanics.
+Building the rank-2 structure this way requires $O(d^2)$ distinct measurement settings, accumulated one projector at a time.
+The QAD approach uses a single rank-matched measurement (a group whose order matches the parameter count of the density matrix) that is informationally complete, recovering the rank-2 structure from one setting.
+What the group structure removes is the multiplicity of settings; the number of copies needed to drive each of the $d^2 - 1$ parameters to a fixed error remains governed by the sampling law, except in the symmetric case above, where the free-parameter count itself drops.